AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ### Apps

 You can also manage VPN for apps.
-To exclude an app from the VPN tunnel, click *Add app*.
+To exclude an app from the VPN tunnel, tap *Add app*.
 To use VPN **selectively**, tap *Change mode*.

 ![App exclusions *mobile_border](https://cdn.adtidy.org/content/kb/vpn/android/apps.jpg)